fisadev/simpyt/README.md

 Simpyt allows you to do two main things:

-- Build "virtual" button boxes: pages with buttons that you can access from any phone or tablet and use as button boxes for your flight simulator, or any other app too.
-The buttons are customizable and fully programable: they can reproduce sequences of keys, simulate joystick actions, open apps, etc. And no special software is needed in the device, just a web browser.
+- Create "virtual" button boxes: pages with programmable buttons that you can display and use from any phone or tablet.
+- Use MIDI controllers as programmable button boxes.

+The buttons are customizable and fully programable: they can reproduce sequences of keys, simulate joystick buttons or axis, open apps, etc.
-- Use MIDI controllers as button boxes: if you have a MIDI controller, Simpyt allows you to map its buttons and knobs to virtual joysticks, key sequences, open apps, etc, just like the buttons of the pages.

 ## Installation and running

-You just need to [download and install Python 3 from the official website](https://www.python.org/downloads/) (on Linux any modern Python 3 will do), then [download the latest Simpyt.pyz release](https://github.com/fisadev/simpyt/releases) and place it anywhere you want, and finally just double click it.
+1. [Download and install Python 3 from the official website](https://www.python.org/downloads/) (on Linux any modern Python 3 will do)
+2. [Download the latest Simpyt.pyz release](https://github.com/fisadev/simpyt/releases) and place it anywhere you want
+3. Just run (double click) simpyt.pyz.

 That's it!

-The first time you run it, it will take a few seconds to boot.
-The next time it should be almost instantaneous.
+The first time you run it, it will take a few seconds to boot and create a `simpyt_configs` folder, where all your configs can be edited.
+The next time it should start up almost instantaneously.

-No extra apps are needed in the device you want to use as a button box (old phones or tablets are ideal).
+No extra apps are needed in the devices you want to use as virtual button boxes (old phones or tablets are ideal).
 You only need a working web browser in them.

-The first time you run the Simpyt app, a new `simpyt_configs` folder will be created next to the app.
-All the configs live inside that folder, no other hidden files are used for configs.

-# Tutorial
+# Quick start

 ## Web button boxes (pages)